You can now follow us on Instagram!

 I have 20+ people on my waitlist for all sizes and timeline requests after present litters are chosen.
 The number of pups born in each litter will determine how much room I have for more deposits.
 I'll only accept more deposits if you're willing to wait while previous deposits are filled.

 The current average of pups in a litter is 7-8.
 I don't like to take more than 5 deposits per litter until the pups are born, and when there are more than 5 pups I'll accept more deposits for a specific litter.
 Generally, most people put in a deposit and wait for a call when a litter is born that meets their preferences.

 Future Pairings are not written in stone and will depend on demand/suitable mating partners.
 The girls are doing their own thing when it comes to their cycles.
 I can only guess what will happen next!
 Here is the latest!

-Fall/early winter 2020 planned:
+Fall/early Winter 2020 planned:

-Darla and Swede for F1 medium to large goldendoodles
+Darla and Swede for F1 medium/large goldendoodles

 Tess and Abe for F1 medium goldendoodles

 Chicky and Swede for F1B medium/larger goldendoodles